-Chickpea and Pitta preparation
+Chickpeans and Pitta preparation

-- 1. Prepare chickpeas by combining all the chickpea ingredients in a large saucepan and heat over medium heat to infuse and warm them.
-Simmer until soft then keep them on low heat while you finish prepping. - 2.
+- 1. Prepare Chickpeas by combining all the chickpea ingredients in a large saucepan and heat over medium to infuse and warm them.
+Simmer until they reach your desired softness, then keep them on low heat while you finish prepping. - 2.
 Preheat the oven to 200°C / 400°F. - 3.
 Cut the pita bread into small diamonds or squares.
 For a more authentic look, you can tear them by hand, or use scissors for a cleaner cut. - 4.
-Toss the pita pieces in a bowl with olive oil, cumin and salt, mixing well. - 5.
-Spread them on a parchment-lined baking sheet and bake for 10-15 minutes, keeping an eye on them until they are nicely toasted. - 6.
-Place $\frac{1}{2}$ of the toasted pita into your serving dish and reserve the rest for topping.
+Toss the pita pieces in a bowl with olive oil, cumin, and salt, mixing well. - 5.Spread them on a parchment-lined baking sheet and bake for 10-15 minutes, keeping an eye on them until they are nicely toasted. - 6.
+Place 3/3 of the toasted pita into your serving dish and reserve the rest for topping.